INDIVIDUALIZED GUIDANCE TO GET YOU THROUGH THE STORM TALK TO SARAH TURNER

 Can alimony payments be modified in Tennessee?

-Yes, alimony payments in Tennessee can be modified if there is a substantial and material change in circumstances, such as a significant increase in income, a job loss, or a change in the recipient's financial needs.
-You must file a legal petition with the court to request a modification of the existing alimony arrangement.
+The answer is "maybe."
+Some forms of alimony payments in Tennessee can be modified if there is a substantial and material change in circumstances, such as a significant increase in income, a job loss, or a change in the recipient's financial needs, but not all forms of alimony are modifiable; and even those that are modifiable require you to file a petition with the court to request a modification of the existing alimony arrangement.

 Does alimony end if the recipient remarries or cohabitates in Tennessee?